 Mobile user experience design (UX) is the creation of positive and engaging experiences when using mobile devices.
 With over 6.6 billion smartphone users in the world, spending on average four hours a day on their phones – providing an experience that delights and informs the users is more important than ever.

 1. Thumb position

-Thumb friendly navigational design describes the area on a mobile device where the thumb is most at ease when interacting with the screen.
-Important links should be placed within easy to reach zones, with the aim of designing key calls to actions that sit within these zones.
+In mobile UX design, thumb-friendly navigational design is essential.
+It describes the area on a mobile device where the thumb can easily interact with the screen.
+For an optimized user experience, important links should be placed within these easy-to-reach zones.
+The goal is to design key calls to action that comfortably sit within these thumb-accessible areas.

 2. Touch areas

 The touch areas and control sizes of a mobile device must work with the reach and dexterity of the user’s thumb.
 Small touch targets can annoy and frustrate the user, so one must consider and design targets that are big enough for users to easily tap.